Future Continuous With Examples

 - Tomorrow he will still be working on his homework.

-- Next year will she still be living in Italy?
+- Will she still be living in Italy next year?

-- Sadly, global warming will still be happening for a couple years.
+- Sadly, global warming will still be happening for a many years.

 - I will still be laughing about this funny joke next week.